Walter Turnbull1

 All the other info

-Walter Turnbull married to Betty Dixon/Dickson and Walter Turnbull of an age and place to be his son, and married to Mary Telford at Nichol Forest, CUL, ENG, cir.
+Walter Turnbull married to Betty Dixon/Dickson and Walter Turnbull of an age and place to be his son, and married to Mary Telford Nichol Forest, CUL, ENG, cir.
 1800 were possibly related but the gap between known children is a bit tight for him to really fit here, even if there has to be a relationship of some sort.
 The younger Walter lived Megs Mire, Nichol Forest, and descendants moved to Roxburghshire (Eckford, Kelso, Ancrum) with some becoming successful sawmillers.12 He may or may not be the W TURNBULL shown on the 1810 plan of Liddal Common enclosure in 1810 Liddal Common, CUL, ENG.

 Ever since I read Walter's will I was convinced that he had to belong in my TURNBULL family somewhere, but couldn't find a convincing spot to place him.